-Givit is a fantastic resource to discover items needed by charities around Australia to find a donation yourself.
+Givit is another great resource to discover items needed by charities around Australia to find a donation yourself.
 If you have a specific thing you want to donate, Givit will connect you with the correct charity or organisation via its online network.

 Learn more about an organisation

 Learning more about charities to donate to in Australia is super simple, thanks to the Australian Charities and Not-for-profits Commission (ACNC).
 According to them, there are more than 52,000 charities as of 2019, giving Aussies plenty of options for donating unwanted stuff.
 Simply search the ACNC charity register to find out everything you need to know about them.

 Moving companies like Sydney-based Smoothmoves which specialise in home and furniture removal may also provide decluttering services, saving you the hassle of removing unwanted items yourself.
 Whether you’re looking to declutter before moving into a new home or after selling, decluttering with Smoothmoves can save you the hassle of finding space for all your junk later.